Do you ever got to the end of a day where you haven't stopped working on your business, but there's nothing to show for it?

 No report published.

-I've spent the whole day doing stuff, and whatever it is, I'm worn out.
-My brain isn't going to be gathering its thoughts together to produce anything cogent this late in the day.
+I've used the entire time doing stuff, and whatever it is, I'm worn out.
+My head will not be gathering its thoughts together to produce anything cogent this late on.

 A day totally wasted.

-But is it really?
+But is it?
 Well, that depends on how you measure things.
-If we’re focused on outputs, such as pages written, emails sent, calls made, then yes, the day is a total fail.
+If we’re only measuring outputs such as pages written, emails sent, calls made, then yes, it is a total fail.

-But what do outputs really achieve beyond being able to tick something off the list?
+But what do outputs actuallu achieve beyond being ticking an item off your list?
 Well, that depends on the outcome.

-You may have no actual outputs on your desk to show for your day's inputs - or work; no paper may have moved from the in-tray to the done tray.
-But, what if you spent the day bumbling around, but during that time, managed to think through a problem that had been holding you back?
+There may not be actual outputs on your desk to show for your day's work inputs; no paper may has moved from the in-tray to the done tray.
+But what whilst you were bumbling around all day you had the head space to untangle a problem that had been holding you back?

-Perhaps you came up with a new idea for your next business project?
+Perhaps you came up with a fresh business idea?

-Did you get an idea about a useful collaboration?
+Did you join the dots for a useful collaboration?

-A day that generates shift and creates forward momentum for tomorrow is powerfully productive indeed, so never underestimate the power of producing SFA.
+Creating shift and forward momentum is powerfully productive and we often underestimate the power of invisible results.